frconor-ebook/meditations/_posts/2025-02-17-be-you-perfect.md

 It declares war on every fault of which it becomes aware.
-It tolerates no neglect, no half-measures, no easy-going indifference, no fault of character, even though it cannot prevent man here on earth from often falling victim to unconscious weaknesses and faults of human nature.
+It tolerates no neglect, no half-measures, no easy-going indifference, no fault of character---even though it cannot prevent man here on earth from often falling victim to unconscious weaknesses and faults of human nature.

-Perfection consists particularly of doing all that is good that is possible in given circumstances and situations, and not only what is commanded or cannot be omitted without sinning.
+Perfection consists particularly of doing all that is good that is possible in given circumstances and situations---and not only what is commanded or cannot be omitted without sinning.

 It extends beyond the sphere of duty.
 It does not ask, 'Must I do this?'
 'Is it a sin if I do it or don\'t do it?'

-Any good we have an opportunity to perform must be complete: outwardly perfect, performed in a proper and careful manner, leaving no room for the least reproach of negligence; inwardly perfect, springing from an intention of pure love, sincerely first for the sake of God\'s will and Christ\'s.
+And any good we have an opportunity to perform must be complete: outwardly perfect, performed in a proper and careful manner, leaving no room for the least reproach of negligence; inwardly perfect, springing from an intention of pure love, sincerely first for the sake of God\'s will and Christ\'s.

 But we\'re really perfect only when it has become a habit, second nature, to regulate our thoughts and actions entirely with reference to